 Trauermusik from Götterdӓmmerung

 Arrive early to learn more about climate action ideas and resources from NCAR and the City of Boulder’s Climate Team.
 There will not be a pre-concert talk at this performance.

 Add Hymn to the Earth to a 3 or More Concert Season Subscription and save 10% on any Masterworks Series performances HERE

 For $10 Student/Youth Tickets and personalized assistance with your ticket order, call the Boulder Phil Box Office at 303.449.1343 or email email@example.com.

 Please note online ticket sales end at 2 PM the day of the concert.
-Tickets may be purchased at Macky Auditorium starting from 6 PM to 6:45 PM prior to the performance.
+Tickets may be purchased at Macky Auditorium starting at 6 PM.

 Beyond the Performance

 Drew Hemenger on Ozymandias: To Sell a Planet

 “Each passing year, I find myself becoming increasingly fervent about our fragile environment, and as climate change is rapidly moving from an issue of political debate to obvious reality, this crucial issue seems to finally be gaining traction with the global community.
 Musically, my two greatest passions are the voice and the orchestra, and so I jumped at the opportunity to combine these forces in a work concerning the danger to the world we live in.”